-Celia is the founder of the Rehoboth Foundation, an organisation offering, among other things, leadership development and consultancy for the fulfilment of both individual and corporate vision.
+Celia is the founder of the Rehoboth Foundation, an organisation offering leadership development and consultancy for the fulfilment of both individual and corporate vision.
 She also runs a mentoring network for leaders passionate about community transformation.

 Celia believes every person has a unique gifting and is capable of bringing about change for kingdom advancement.

-Guvna B is a double MOBO Award winning rapper, author and broadcaster, who is widely considered an influential and important voice within British rap music because of his inspiring, uplifting lyrics and views on youth culture.
+Guvna B is a double MOBO Award winning rapper, author and broadcaster.
+He is widely considered an influential and important voice within British rap music because of his inspiring, uplifting lyrics and views on youth culture.

-Guvna B is a fan of West Ham, and lives in London with his wife and son Ezra.
+Guvna B is a fan of West Ham, and lives in London with his wife and two children.